 - Our policy is to charge fair and competitive fees.

 - For full details and information on the practices of individual members, please contact the senior clerk.

 - Chambers’ conditional fee policy operates in line with Bar Standards Board guidance.

 - We are located in attractive premises in a historic building in the Inner Temple.
 The Royal Courts of Justice, the Principal Registry of the Family Division and other London Courts are easily accessible.

 - Communication is central to our ethos.
 Clerks can connect solicitors and counsel anywhere in the world by telephone.
 Conference facilities can be made available at short notice to clients needing urgent face-to-face advice.
 Telephone and Skype conferences are also available.

-- Chambers has a well-integrated and extensive network of legal information resources, both electronic and in traditional law library form, with online access to all major legal databases and to the outstanding facilities offered by the Inns of Court.
+- Chambers has a well-integrated and extensive network of legal information resources, with online access to all major legal databases and to the outstanding facilities offered by the Inns of Court.

 - Clients are always welcome in chambers.
 Meetings and conferences may be arranged in chambers or elsewhere to suit the needs of the case, particularly solicitors’ offices.

 - Arrangements are frequently made to meet clients at a venue convenient to them including their own home.

 - Chambers accepts instructions in advisory and litigation matters from members of accredited professional bodies under the licensed access scheme.